appoly/multiagent-chat/README.md

 # Multi-Agent Chat Orchestrator

-An Electron app that orchestrates multiple AI agents (Claude, Codex, etc.) to collaborate on challenges through a shared chat interface.
+An Electron app that orchestrates multiple AI agents (Claude, Codex, Gemini, etc.) to collaborate on challenges through a shared chat interface.

+Uses your local installations of AI agents via command line.
+Bring your own API keys and configurations.

 ## Installation